karina-rodriguez/2024-XR-interoperability/episodes/introduction.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

 - What are the ways to distribute XR experiences?
-- What platforms are available for distributing XR expeirences on the web?
+- What platforms are available for distributing XR experiences on the web?
 - What needs to consider when publishing an XR experience?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Have an awarness for the multiple types of platforms which are available to publish 3D content.
+- Have an awareness for the multiple types of platforms which are available to publish 3D content.
 - Explain the difference between 3DOF and 6DOF XR experiences
 - Demonstrate how to include pieces of code, figures, and nested challenge blocks